akriti19/Data_Visualisation_Chart-types/README.md

-Different types of chart in tableau used for visualisation.
+Different orms of visualisations which can be used in tableau.